cagataysunal/cagataysunal/README.md

 Hi there, I'm Çağatay.
 I work as a back-end developer at Boer Bilişim A.Ş.

-I have do cross-platform and native mobile app development and web services.
+I do cross-platform, Android and web development.

-You can reach out to me via [E-Mail](cagataysunal9199@gmail.com).
+You can reach out to me via e-mail (cagataysunal9199@gmail.com).

 Happy coding!